UV Printing Materials and Adhesion Guide

 When should I use UV DTF instead of direct UV?

 Use UV DTF when the object is too curved, too tall, too irregular, or too hard to fixture for direct printing.
 Use direct UV when repeatable bed placement is possible.
+Remember that UV DTF adds film, lamination, application labor, and hand-wash care limits.

 Research Base